vralle/vralle-lazyload/README.md

 ## Copyright and license

 Copyright 2017-2018 the Authors.
-This project is licensed under the terms of the [MIT License](LICENSE.txt) license.
+This project is licensed under the terms of the [MIT License](LICENSE.txt).

 **Free Software, Hell Yeah!**